-Whether you’re new to using cannabis or a long-time user, you’ve probably heard of the term “shake” before.
-Shake is often referred to as leftovers or small pieces of cannabis plants that usually break off from larger nugs when they’re handled or during the growing process.
+Shake is often referred to as leftovers or small pieces of cannabis plants that usually break off from larger nugs.
+This “leftover” often results from how cultivators handle the flower during the growing process or post-harvest.

 It has a somewhat mixed reputation and, much like leftover food, can either be fantastic or incredibly underwhelming.

-Shake is often used for things like pre-rolls and it’s commonly purchased by those who grind their nugs before using them.
-Cheaper than alternatives, shake is an attractive option when you’re filling up pre-rolls and the discount is large and the quality is high.
+Shake is often used for things like pre-rolls.
+It’s also commonly purchased by those who grind their nugs before using them.
+Cheaper than alternatives, shake is an attractive option when you fill up pre-rolls. the discount is large and the quality is high.
 However, there’s also another common reason to use shake: edibles.

 Telling a good baker’s batch from a bad one

 It’s important to learn how to tell the difference between a good baker’s batch and a bad one.
-Much like when comparing high-quality shake to low-quality stuff, it’s important to test and visually inspect it.
+Much like when comparing high-quality shake to low-quality stuff, you’ll need to test and visually inspect it.

 Silver Sage Wellness Shake